michaelheyman/wav-metadata-service/README.md

 ## Overview

-The goal of this service is to provide an endpoint that uses [haskell-wav](https://github.com/michaelheyman/haskell-wav) to respond to an HTTP request with the metadata of the submitted WAV file.
+This service provides an endpoint that uses [haskell-wav](https://github.com/michaelheyman/haskell-wav) to respond to the request with the metadata of the submitted WAV file.

 ## How to Develop